 Cross Threading.
-Couplings can turn if the connection is cross threaded or thread locked.
+Couplings can bind up if the connection is cross threaded or thread locked.
 Thread locking occurs when the weight of the pipe causes a misalignment which allows the thread crests to ride on top of each other.
 Sometimes a popping sound will be heard as the crests eventually slide into the thread roots.
 Cross threading can occur when stabbing under load, the weight of the pipe can cause pin and coupling thread misalignment.
 This cocks the connector askew and further make up chews up the threads and turns the couplings.
 Cross threading may also occur when the connection is allowed to rock side to side during make up.
 The rocking can come from high rpm make up, bent pipe, pipe alignment or rig alignment.

 Thread Compound.
-Another culprit for coupling turning is improper thread compound application.
 Too much thread compound can cause a hydraulic lock in the threads.
 Hydraulic lock is more common in cold climates where the grease is less viscous.
-Conversely, if thread compound is missing on the threaded surface then bare metal to metal contact generates enough friction to turn the coupling.
+Conversely, if thread compound is missing on the threaded surface then bare metal to metal contact generates enough friction to affect torque.
 A thin coating of the pin and coupling threaded surfaces is generally enough to solve this issue.
 Thread Compound contamination with dust or debris may also increase the friction enough to turn the coupling.
+I've laid several joints down due to caliche rock in the dope.

 Thread Damage.
-Thread damage can also cause couplings to turn.
 Severe dents or gouges can turn into serious galling when the connections are made up.
 Sometimes the tools that form the threads on pipe or couplings break or chip during manufacture.
 This can cause the threads to seize up during makeup.
 Generally this is rare because of coupling inspection processes during manufacture and the fact that one side of the coupling is made up at the factory.
 A thread profile gage can usually be used to determine if this is the case.
+(Use BTC thread profile gage).